Struct rustc_data_structures::bitvec::BitMatrix

 fn merge(&mut self, read: usize, write: usize) -> bool

-)Add the bits from read
+rustc_private)Add the bits from read to the bits from write,

 return true if anything changed.